 Figure 2 plots the equity capital ratio and capital shock series.
-We observe that equity capital ratios tend to be pro-cyclical, in line with the intuition that bad shocks to intermediary capital coincide with bad times and higher values of marginal utility.
+We observe that equity capital ratios tend to be pro-cyclical, in line with the intuition that bad shocks to intermediary capital coincide with bad times and higher values of marginal utility as evident by the sharp drops during the Asian and Global Financial Crises.